Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 - You’re missing out on social and family life and your calendar is haunting you.

-If you’re asking yourself whether you need an EA, you already know the answer.
+Here are 5 more signs that you need an assistant.
+But if you’re asking yourself whether you need an EA, you already know the answer.